ptabriz/FOSS4G_workshop/README.md

 ## Part 2.
 Processing, shading and rendering geospatial data

-In this section we will learn how to setup blender GIS addon, georeferences and importing raster and vector data and assigning simulations and orthophoto maps as textures.
+In this section we will learn how to setup blender GIS addon and georeference the scene.
+We will also review the procedure for importing, processing and shading vector and raster data.
 We will proceed with the instructions using a simple viewshed assignment.
-The aim is to visualize and compare viewsheds simulation computed for 4 different locations across a site.
+Assignment goal is to visualize and compare viewshed simulations computed for 4 different locations across a site.
 The general workflow is as following.

 I) Preparing the scene and lighting
 II) Georeferencing the scene